d0nda/d0nda/README.md

 - 👋 Hi, I’m @d0nda
-- I’m currently learning HTML / CSS / JAVASCRIPT
+- I’m currently learning HTML / CSS / JAVASCRIPT / PYTHON

 <!---
 d0nda/d0nda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.